nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view tags.
+1. User requests to view the list of tags.
 2. TAB displays a list of existing tags created for all students in TAB.

 Use case ends.

 **Extension**

 * 1a.
-There are no tags created.
+There are no tags.

   Use case ends.